petamva/Project-AML/README.md

 **This is the final project for ITC6003**

-The Project is divided in three parts:
+The Project is divided in four parts:

 - Part A: Classification
 - Part B: Clustering
 - Part C: Regression
-- Part D: Predict buy
+- Part D: Predict buys

 **Students responsible for the project:**